luminus-framework/luminus/resources/public/md/routes.md

 You'll notice that the template already defined the `app` in the `handler` namespace of your application.
 All you have to do is add your new routes there.

-The `noir.util.middleware/war-handler` function adds additional middleware used needed for running in a servlet container such as Tomcat.

 ```clojure
 (def app (middleware/app-handler
            ;;add your application routes here